-- Successful completion of all licensure coursework listed in their program of study within six (6) years of applying for a traditional teaching license. - 2.
-Minimum of twenty-four (24) graduate hours applicable to the Teaching Licensure program. - 3.
-Cumulative graduate grade point average of 2.75 or above on the last sixty (60) hours of coursework. - 4.
-Successful completion of state required assessments for their endorsement area. - 5.
+- 1. Successful completion of all licensure coursework listed in their program of study within six (6) years of applying for a traditional teaching license. - 2.
+Cumulative graduate grade point average of 2.75 or above on the last sixty (60) hours of coursework. - 3.
+Successful completion of state required assessments for their endorsement area.
+(As a reminder, test scores expire after five years.) - 4.
 Successful completion of: EDU 524 Enhanced Student Teaching or EDU 597 Mentoring in the Classroom (job-embedded students only).